RelayChain/relay-docs/docs/resources.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page is great designed to give you easy access to the Relay Chain ecosystem.
+This page is designed to give you easy access to the most used resources in the Relay Chain ecosystem.

 ## Communities and social media